aledha/Notes-2024-2025/Masters/Niederer Benchmark.md

 The benchmark found in \cite{niederer}, which will be referred to as the Niederer benchmark, is the first cardiac tissue electrophysiology simulation benchmark with the goal to generate a consensus gold-standard converged solution.
+11 groups submitted codes solving the benchmark problem.

 ## Problem description
 The benchmark aims to be unambiguously defined with minimal definition.
 Therefore, the simpler monodomain equations \ref{} were used.
 The domain was defined to a 3-dimensional rectangular slab with dimensions $3\times7\times20 \text{ mm}$ and transversely isotropic.